JustinStarrSNHU/Graphics-and-Visualization/README.md

 Each week, I was able to apply what I learned to my project.
 By the time I got to the point of completing the project, I was left with only having to add the rest of the object's to my scene.

-# how can computer science help me in reaching my goals?
+# How can computer science help me in reaching my goals?

 - How do computational graphics and visualizations give you knowledge and skills that can be applied in your future educational pathway?